glaand/TIAE5-DB-Mini/README.md

 # TIAE5 DB Mini

+## Project setup
-## The the SQL Server ready for the project
+### 1. Get the SQL Server ready for the project
 * Open SQL Server Management Studio and log in with an admin user
-* Run the following command to create a database to work on
-  * `CREATE DATABASE Grundbuchamt;`
-* Run the sql script below to create the user required for running this project
+* Run the sql script below to create the user and database required
 * Make sure your Server accepts SQL Server account logins
   * Right click server, select Properties > Security > Server authentication
   * Select "SQL Server and Windows authentication*

-#### Create users and assign permissions
 ```sql
 -- Create an administrative user to create and migrate the
 -- database.
 Alternatively, adjust the conenction string in